 Need, the mother of invention

-Whether through business acquisition, merger or demerger, significant restructuring of any organisation presents opportunities to reinvigorate process and champion best practice.
+Whether through business acquisition, merger or demerger, significant restructuring of any organization presents opportunities to reinvigorate process and champion best practice.
 What’s more, if implemented correctly, considerable time and cost efficiencies can be achieved.

 Here, Bruce Gardner for NSL recalls how need really was the mother of invention for the business.
 In addition, he explains how the system that was developed has gone on to provide a platform for continued cost-savings across new NSL contracts.